There are a few side stories around Apple lately that relate to WebRTC. I wanted to share them here.

 - Rely on native development on mobile.
 Especially when it comes to anything Apple

 - Use HTML5 for browser development.
-Wrap it using Chrome Embedded Framework if a standalone desktop app is needed
+Wrap it using Chrome Embedded Framework if a standalone desktop app (using Electron) is needed

 - Tread carefully in what I end up using on for my video codec.
 No simple answers there